This is the multi-page printable view of this section. Click here to print.

 • You haven’t interacted with the PR and don’t care about its progress

-When you watch a PR, it goes into your Watched PRs list, both in the Repository Dashboard and in the All Repositories Dashboard.
+When you watch a PR, it goes into your Watched PRs list, both in the Repository Dashboard and in the All Pull Requests Dashboard.

 When you ignore a PR, it goes into the Ignored PRs Dashboard.